linusha/twitter-sentiment-2020-election/README.md

 The queries contained in the corresponding file in this repository were run using [`twint`](https://pypi.org/project/twint/) in version 2.1.22.
 This produces two .csv files for each hashtag (they can be found separately in keywords.txt as well), one per day at which data was scraped.

 Afterwards, run `filter_tweets.py` for all these files.
 This will discard tweets that are actually retweets and should not have been scraped as well as tweets that were not made on election day in any mainland US timezone.
-For each input file one output file will be produces, according to the arguments given when calling the script.
+For each input file one output file will be produced, according to the arguments given when calling the script.
 A file named `cleaning.log` must exist in the same directory the script is run from.
-Some unused rows are already omitted by this.
+Some unused rows returned by `twint` will be omitted.
 A `tab` separated file is assumed as input.
 The output will be a `,` separated one.

 For the six resulting `.csv` files, the following was executed in a shell: